of graduate employers say relevant experience is essential to getting a job with them

 Safe and Effective Clinical Practice for the Nursing Associate

 The aim of this module is to reinforce the principles of delivering safe and effective person-centred care to individuals requiring urgent or acute care, with changing health states, across diverse settings.
 You will be introduced to a range of adverse situations from practice which create potential risk or harm and compromise safety.
-The role of the nursing associate will be explored when minimising risk, recognising and preventing harm, and promoting safety.
-You will be enabled to develop a knowledge of medical, non-medical and therapeutic interventions, and will use pharmacology and pharmacodynamics to develop an understanding of how medication intervention can impact on nursing interventions.
-Concepts will be explored such as mental capacity, consent, reasonable adjustments and end of life care planning, to explore complex situations where care needs to be person-centred to maintain safety, all while meeting the individual needs of patient with diverse needs.
+The role of the Nursing Associate will be explored when minimising risk, recognising and preventing harm, and promoting safety.
+You will be enabled to develop a knowledge of medical, non-medical and therapeutic interventions, pharmacology and pharmacodynamics to develop an understanding of how medication intervention can impact on nursing interventions through a case study approach (medicines management workbook and case studies for ePortfolio).
+Concepts will be explored such as mental capacity, consent, reasonable adjustments, end of life care planning, to explore complex situations where care needs to be person-centred to maintain safety whilst meeting the individual needs of patient with diverse needs.

 The modules listed above for this course are regularly reviewed to ensure they are up to date and informed by industry as well as the latest teaching methods.
 On occasion, we may need to make unexpected changes to modules – if this occurs, we will contact all offer holders as soon as possible.